hfurkanvural/kata-trading-card-game/README.md

 sys

 ## Usage
-Open command line on main directory and run "python trading-card-game".
+Open command line on main directory and run "python kata-trading-card-game".
 Game will start.

 Or